 However, with the benefits come challenges that businesses need to be aware of.
 These include:

 - Compiling and associating inventory in a smooth way

 - Giving training to staff about omnichannel retailing

 - Ensuring the employees are aware of the latest online shopping technology and trends

 Trend #3: Focusing on Video Content

 Since most consumers prefer video-based content these days, it's another fantastic e-commerce trend you should follow in 2022.
-That's one of the reasons brands like YouTube and TikTok have reached their peaks in terms of popularity.
+That's one of the reasons a brand like YouTube have reached its peak in terms of popularity.

 For optimum results, brands will need to update their e-commerce websites with video-based content, such as:

 - Background videos